The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 democracy, and opposition to the stock market.

 Part II.
-The take off of China and its
+The take off of China

 Globalization